When is RuPaul's Drag Race season 13 released on Netflix? Queens, changes and judges

 When is RuPaul’s Drag Race season 13 released on Netflix?
 Queens, changes and judges

-We now have the trailer for the 13th series, and there's a MASSIVE twist!
+Season 13 just keeps getting better with a new twist, and 13 new queens now confirmed!

-Get ready to see some new queens sissying that walk, as RuPaul’s Drag Race returns for a 13th series.
+It’s almost time to see 13 new queens slaying the runway, as RuPaul’s Drag Race returns for a new series this Autumn.

-If the new trailer is anything to go by, viewers are in for a surprise!

-Recently, a leaked trailer for series 13 of RuPaul’s Drag Race revealed a thrilling twist which will take place in the debut episode of the new season.
+Recently, a leaked trailer for series 13 of RuPaul’s Drag Race revealed a thrilling twist, as well as the air date.

-The 12-second clip showed Mama Ru herself announcing that the season will kick off with “six lip-syncs for your lives” – exciting!
+Now, the fabulous contestants have been confirmed, and they will be sissying that walk in a bid to be crowned the winner of 13th series.

-So, when is it back?
-And what else can we expect?
-Here’s everything you need to know, from the judging panel right down to the release date, which is sooner than you might think!
+So when is it back?
+And who are the queens werking their magic?
+Here’s everything you need to know about the new series.

 RuPaul’s Drag Race season 13 release date